Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 * **Appearance:** Possesses striking and long, wavy .
 As a Cat Person, she has prominent, pointed  (with lighter inner fur) atop her head that twitch expressively with emotion or focus, and a matching .
 She has a noticeably with a slender waist.
-Typically seen wearing the professional Guild uniform (often including a white shirt, grey bow tie, and black waistcoat/vest), but has also been observed in practical civilian clothes (tunic, trousers) when off-duty.
+Typically seen wearing the professional Guild uniform (often including a white shirt, grey bow tie, and black waistcoat/vest).
+When off-duty (as observed on Day 11), she has been seen in practical civilian clothes consisting of: a layered top featuring a worn over a  (sleeves rolled to the elbows), , a , , and sturdy with folded cuffs.

 **Core Persona & Demeanor (Extreme Duality - Professional Facade / *Established* Submissive Core):**